learningequality/kolibri-docs/docs/learn.rst

 In this tab (|recommended| icon) you can see various sections:

 * **Most popular** displays the most frequently used materials in your school or facility.
+* **Next steps** indicate the recommended materials based on those that you already viewed and interacted with.
 * **Resume** displays activities that you started but haven't finished yet.

 These learning topics and materials are either related to what you were doing the last time you used Kolibri. or recommended by your teachers and coaches.